FayasNoushad/URL-Shortner-Bot/README.md

-# URL-Shortner-Bot
+# URL-Shortner-Bot-V2

-A link shortner telegram bot
+A link shortner telegram bot version 2 with advanced features

 ---